tugayesilyurt/spring-eureka-gateway-feign-example/README.md

-# Docker Compose Spring Eureka,Spring Cloud API Gateway,FeignClient
+# Docker Compose Spring Eureka,Spring Cloud API Gateway,FeignClient Example

 ## Run the System
 We can easily run the whole with only a single command: